SaintPaddy/LogRhythmConfigBackup/README.md

 The service can be configured by editing the config.ini file that is located in the same folder as the executable.
 The following settings can be customized:

-BackupTime: The time of day when the backup should be performed.
+`BackupTime`: The time of day when the backup should be performed.
 Format: HH:mm.
 Default: 20:00.
-BackupPath: The folder where the backups should be stored.
+`BackupPath`: The folder where the backups should be stored.
 Default: C:\LogRhythm_config_backups.
-MaxBackups: The number of backups to keep.
+`MaxBackups`: The number of backups to keep.
 Default: 30.
 Make sure to save the config.ini file after making any changes.
+You have to restart the Windows Service for them to take effect.
 <br />
 <br />
 <br />